Topics in String Theory and Quantum Gravity: String theory II. Fermionic strings

-It follows from (\ref{m-super},\ref{vac-super}) that $|0\rangle$ has $m^{2}<0$ and it is a tachyon state.
-This looks like the kind of trouble we were trying to scape from in the bosonic string.
-We will see presently how the tachyon states are eliminated from the theory.
-The first excited level is constructed by acting with $b_{-\frac{1}{2}}^{i}$ on the vacuum state.
-This is a massless state that transforms as a vector with respect to $SO(8)$, the little group for massless particles in ten dimensions.
-In the first massive state we have two states $\alpha_{-1}|0\rangle$ and $b_{-\frac{1}{2}}^{i}b_{-\frac{1}{2}}^{j}b|0\rangle$ both with $m^{2}=1$.
+and has~$m_{L}^{2}<0$ and it is a tachyon.
+This looks like the kind of trouble we encountered in the bosonic string and were trying to escape from.
+Fortunately, as it will be shown shortly, these tachyon states can be purged from the theory.
+In the first excited level, on the other hand, we get the state

+which is massless and transforms as a vector of~$\mbox{SO}(8)$, the little group for massless particles in ten dimensions.
+In addition, for the first massive level we have two possible states